 - Annual Action Plan – The City’s Action Plan is a statement of how federal funds will be spent over the course of the fiscal year (July 1st through June 30th).
 Each year a Request for Proposals (RFP) is released.
 These proposals are reviewed according to the priorities established in the Consolidated Plan and ranked for funding.

 - Ten Year Plan to Address and Eliminate Homelessness – Articulates the City’s formal strategy for assisting homeless individuals and families move from streets and shelters to economic independence and self-sufficiency.
-The Department of Planning, Housing & Community Development, in partnership with the Homeless Service Provider Network, seeks to strengthen prevention strategies and to expand permanent affordable housing opportunities for chronic and episodic homeless individuals and families.
+The Office of Housing & Community Development, in partnership with the Homeless Service Provider Network, seeks to strengthen prevention strategies and to expand permanent affordable housing opportunities for chronic and episodic homeless individuals and families.

 Ten Year Plan to Address and Eliminate Homelessness